matter-labs/zksync-lite-docs/docs/dev/events.md

 });
 ```

-If we wanted that the example above was dislpaying the token symbol and the amonut in pretty format, we would need to use the zkSync provider to resolve the token's symbols and decimals.
+If we wanted that the example above to display the token symbol and the amount in a pretty format, we would need to use the zkSync provider to resolve the token's symbols and decimals.
 More on instantiating and using zkSync provider object can be read in [the corresponding docs section](../api/sdk/js/providers.md).

 ## Full example